Stoke-upon-Trent: Stoke Market

 Stoke-upon-Trent market: part of the surviving frontage to Church Street.

 Stoke has held markets in various locations in the town since 1818.
 A market was set up within the newly built town hall in the 1830s, but this did not prove popular with the market traders of the time and in 1845 the market moved to Hide Street (the building can still be seen today).

 In 1883 the market relocated to a larger purpose-built building fronting Church Street 'befitting its town status'.
 This Victorian market was all but destroyed by a fire that started on FA Cup final day (22 May 1982).
 Only the clock tower, entrance arch, fish section and shop frontage was saved.
 The current market in South Wolfe Street was opened in 1984.
 The former market site with its clock tower was block paved for use as an outdoor trading/event space, and a library and one-stop shop has also been added to the site.

 The Potteries

 In the 19th century, Stoke had a thriving pottery industry, hence its nickname, "The Potteries".
 Since the last half of the 20th century, however, almost all of the bottle-shaped kilns have been taken down, due to regulations from the Clean Air Act – an estimated 4,000 bottle kilns in the heyday of the pottery industry, today reduced to a mere 46.
 Successful Stoke-upon-Trent potters include Spode, Copeland, Minton and Biltons.

-Stoke today

-Although Stoke is surpassed by its neighbouring town, Hanley in terms of size, population, and shops, it does have: